 All health benefits aside, if you are new to the gluten-free diet, it may surprise you to find out some seemingly gluten-free foods, actually are not!
 Take frozen French fries, for example!
 Unfortunately, the same is true for granola.

 You may be thinking to yourself, why isn't granola gluten-free?
 It's made with oats!
 Aren't those gluten-free?
-Sadly the answer is not likely, unless you're specifically seeking out gluten-free versions.
+Sadly the answer is not likely, unless you're specifically seeking out gluten-free versions, even then it's still complicated.
 Keep reading to learn more about granola and how to find the best gluten-free options!

 Is Granola Gluten-Free?

 No, not all granola is gluten-free.
-You must seek out granola that is certified gluten-free.
+If you need to eat granola, you must seek out granola that is certified gluten-free or granola that uses only purity protocol oats.
 This is due to the fact that regular oats are not considered gluten-free.

 Some granola and granola bars can actually contain wheat flour or wheat germ, whether as a binder or for added health benefits, another reason it is important to always read the ingredient label!